 World Music

 As a city with a proud multicultural background, the genre of world music is celebrated through a number of artists such as Afro-Colombian cumbia artist Kiko Villamizar.
 Also check out one of the first West African female djembe musicians Aicha Wambaya who calls Austin home.
 Or listen to the brilliant lyricism of multilingual female folk group Ley Line.
 Lastly, if you’re looking for a worldly experience, go see local favorite Atash, a band that features an amalgamation of some of Austin’s greatest musical talents.
+There's a good chance you can catch any one of these artists performing at Sahara Lounge, where you also won't want to miss the Sahara Allstars band.

 Learn more about Austin's Music Scene, including where to find some of the city's best music venues and record stores, as well as the latest details on upcoming events and festivals.